bowman2001/perplexdoc/content/doc/site/tracking/index.md

 {.inline}

 {{< mnote >}}
-Because Google collects specific data from website visitors with this software, many sites are obligated to inform their visitors about their service and need to ask them for explicit permission.
+Because Google collects specific data from website visitors with this software, many sites are obligated to inform their visitors about their services and need to ask them for explicit permission in a pop-up window.
 {{< /mnote >}}

 ## Fathom Analytics

 [Fathom Analytics][fathomref]{^\*} is privacy-focused and needs to be paid because it doesn’t monetize data from visitors.
 It doesn’t collect any individual data at all and is a merely statistical service for website operators.
 With Fathom you don’t need to force your visitors to decide about data they would like to share.
 {.inline}

 {{< mnote star=1 >}}